-When I was training for Everest, I was told “Alan, you better be in the best shape of your life!”
-Well they almost got it right, actually I needed to not only be in the best shape of MY life, I needed to be in Everest Shape.
-With the clear disclaimer that I am not a doctor and everyone should visit their own Doc before entering any kind of Everest training program, let’s me provide some thoughts from my experiences.
+When I was training for Mount Everest in the early 2000s, I was told, “Alan, you’d better be in the best shape of your life!”
+Well, they almost got it right.
+I not only needed to be in the best shape of my life, I needed to be in Everest shape.

 My personal experiences with Everest have been difficult.
 I had a lung infection that stopped one climb, my body simply refused to acclimatize above 23,000 feet on another, and I gave up mentally on my third.
 Many Everest climbers have full-time jobs and families and don’t have the time to get into professional shape, which would take hours of training every day.
 It becomes critical to make every workout count without hurting yourself.
 For my fourth attempt—and first successful summit—on Everest, my training mantra became: when you think you have given it your all, you have just begun.

 If you ask 100 Everest climbers, you’ll get 101 different answers on the best way to train, and I don’t think there is one perfect approach.
 Some climbers will say cycling for five to eight hours in the middle of the night is best, others prefer swimming or weight training.
 And age does play a role.
 With the clear disclaimer that I am not a doctor and everyone should visit their own physician before entering any kind of Everest training program, here are the three key lessons I learned along the way about getting into Everest shape.

 Just like marathon runners who hit the wall, Everest climbers usually hit their wall between 26,000 and 28,000 feet, in the dead of night, with temperatures well below zero, and probably while fighting a stiff wind in their face.
 It’s brutal, and you have to know why you’re there, because it’s extremely easy to simply give up, turn around, and go home defeated.